bbatsov/emacsredux/_posts/2013-06-15-open-line-above.markdown

 in most IDEs, such as IntelliJ IDEA, Eclipse and NetBeans.
 It’s sometimes bound to `Control+Shift+Enter`.
-Last time I showed you how to implement a similar function called `smart-open-line`, this time will implement `smart-open-line-above`.
+Last time I showed you how to implement a similar function called `smart-open-line`, this time we will implement `smart-open-line-above`.
 Just add this snippet to your `.emacs` (or `.emacs.d/init.el` or whatever):

 ``` elisp